julelang/manual/src/packages/using-packages.md

 For a path to be valid, it must comply with some rules:
 - Cannot contain `_`.
 So `_/...`, `.../_/...` or `.../_` are invalid.
+- Cannot contain path control runes (`.` or `..`).
+So `foo/./bar`, `foo/../../baz` or `foo/.` are invalid.
 - Each subpackage is separated from each other by the `/` character.
 There cannot be an empty distinction, so `//` is invalid.
 Cannot start or end with `/` also.

 Jule processes these import paths accordingly and reads the packages by converting them to the file system path.

 ### Standard Library

-To import standard library packages, the import path must start with `std/...`.
+To import standard library packages, the import path must start with `std/`.
 Any package that starts this way is considered a standard library package.

 For example:
 - `std/conv`